-Myopia (aka short-sightedness or near-sightedness) is a common eye condition affecting many Australians.
+Myopia – also known as short-sightedness or near-sightedness – is a common eye condition affecting many Australians.
 Myopia causes distant objects to be blurred, leading to symptoms of squinting, eyestrain, headaches, excessive blinking, eye rubbing and sometimes poor school performance or behavioural issues.

 “Like any part of the body, the eye also needs to grow for full development.”

 Myopia commonly presents in school aged children or teenagers and progression often continues until late 20’s.
 Myopia is prevalent during this time as this is the time children’s bodies are growing.
 Like any part of the body, the eye also needs to grow for full development.
 However, if the eye continues to grow longer than it needs too, we see myopia form.
 The longer the eye grows, the higher the prescription needed in corrective glasses, the thicker the lens and the poorer the visual potential.

 Why the eye continues to grow, is not fully understood, but we are aware of some risk factors that may contribute which include:

 - Increased time indoors, especially on close work and at a younger age.